GIScience/gis-training-resource-center/content/Mobile_Data_collection/en_SMT_ex2_.md

 ::::

-## What you need to know - background information
+## What you need to know - Background information

 ### Characteristics of the two base maps